ipv6 filtering

 Netflow and BGP

-Netflow does provide some BGP ASN information, but you only have access to source and destination Peer or Origin ASN.
+Netflow does provide some BGP ASN information, but you only have access to the source and destination of the Peer or Origin ASN.
 Some high-end platforms do both, but it’s restricted to specific devices and vendor discretion.
 NetFlow should not hold all BGP-type information; this would be a suboptimal solution.

 Also, Netflow does have drawbacks and inaccuracies when determining the source ASN.
 The destination ASN is never usually a problem.
 The BGP process/daemon performs a REVERSE BGP Lookup to determine the source ASN and populate the FIB.

-However, this type of BGP lookup does not guarantee result correctness.
+However, this type of BGP lookup does not guarantee correctness of results.
 A REVERSE BGP Lookup primarily determines how to route back to the source, but this does not correlate with how the source may route to you.

 Most networks are asymmetric, meaning the source-destination path differs from the reverse direction.
 An IP packet traversing from source A to destination B will take a different return path.
 Traditional monitoring systems misrepresent the BGP table with inaccurate source ASN due to the shared nature of asymmetric routing.

 Legacy traffic analysis systems that don’t peer EBGP with customers will report inaccurate source ASN.
-Not much good when troubleshooting a DDoS attack and the source ASN information is incorrect.
+It is not very good when troubleshooting a DDoS attack, and the source ASN information is incorrect.

 Conclusion: